 HIGHWAYS & FOOTPATHS COMMITTEE

-Notes of a Meeting held on 23 August 2016 at the Jessel Room
+Minutes of a Meeting held on 29 August 2017 at the Jessel Room

 Declarations of Interest.
 None.